marcinjak9/apical.org-gatsby/content/pages/streamline-your-administrations-and-operations.md

         slides:
           - body: >-
-              With Apical the management of invoices and orders is easy: everything in a unique and digital environment.
-From today with integration with Fatture in Cloud
+              With Apical the management of invoices and orders is easy: everything in a unique and digital environment, from today on with the integration of Fatture in Cloud
             image: 'https://ucarecdn.com/797a779c-ba86-4ae8-9e7a-7e0f606bd345/'
             title: 1.
-Manage billing
+Manage invoices
         title: Your online back office
       it:
         slides: